PRACTICAL POINTERS

 3. Symptoms must be alleviated by movement, in particular, walking.

-4. Must be worse in the evening or at night either currently or in the past when the condition first started.
+4. Must be worse in the evening or at night either currently or in the past when the condition

 In this study, twenty four percent of patients were positive for all 4 of the essential symptoms.; 15% reported the symptoms at least weekly.
 A large number of RLS patients may be seen by primary care clinicians.